yoyoyoseob/ArrayBlocks-ios-0615-public/README.md

 ##Advanced
 Now add in the BOOL* argument for `mapWithOperation:`.
+Note: This will not further your understanding of blocks, but it will teach you a little bit more about memory addresses.